kailash-manasarovar/statement/docs/timeline/2023/january.md

 ![Yoga with the dark figure](../../content/images/yoga.png)

-!!! info "What on earth to make of this"
+!!! info "What on earth to make of this?"
     - After I find out in August 2023 that all my devices have been hacked to an extraordinary extent; key loggers, root access, full access to cameras and microphones, and for a long time too, this memory is startling as it is highly likely cyber-stalkers were *literally* watching me do yoga.
     - After I realize I was being drugged continuously, this memory is even more concerning.